Fraud Blocker

 Roman Forum Of Beirut

-The ancient and prestigious Berytus Cardo & Decumanus Maximus is only part of the colonnade which is visible during a walk in the city center, shortly after the Saint George Maronite Cathedral.
-Recently restored, these ruins are not as explicit in describing the beauty that was once the Roman site.
-Even so, it is particularly interesting in the position in which it is located today: just behind the many religious buildings surrounding the central district of Beirut.
+The ancient and prestigious Berytus Cardo & Decumanus Maximus is only part of the colonnade, which is visible during a walk in the city center, shortly after the Saint George Maronite Cathedral.
+Recently restored, these ruins are not as explicit in conveying the beauty that once characterised the Roman site.
+Even so, it is exciting in its current location: just behind the many religious buildings surrounding Beirut’s central district.
 To get another view of the ruins, enter the guarded area of the power station (if you pass the cathedral on your right) and follow the road to the right.

 Click for location

-The Maghen Abraham Synagogue is one of Lebanon’s main synagogues, located in the Jewish district of Wadi Abu Jamil in downtown Beirut.
+The Maghen Abraham Synagogue is one of Lebanon’s main synagogues in downtown Beirut’s Jewish district of Wadi Abu Jamil.
 It suffered damage from Israeli bombardment during the Lebanese Civil War.
-Restoration began in May 2009, and by August 2010, renovations were nearly complete, with finishing touches being added to the interior.
+Restoration began in May 2009, and by August 2010, renovations were nearly complete, with finishing touches added to the interior.
 The synagogue was beautifully restored and reopened, only to be slightly damaged again in the 2020 Beirut explosions.

 Click for location